charlietran/charlietran.com/resume.md

 After the successful exit of the startup that I helped lead, I'm looking for my next role that would ideally be a hybrid of senior engineering and leadership.

-* 11 years experience as a software developer.
+* 15+ years experience as a software developer.
-* 3 years experience as an engineering manager with 4-8 direct reports.
+* 6+ years experience as an engineering manager with 4-8 direct reports.
-* Highly proficient in object-oriented programming with Ruby and Javascript, PostgreSQL DB management, and running web apps at scale on cloud infrastructure.
+* Highly proficient in object-oriented programming with Golang, Ruby and Javascript, MySQL and PostgreSQL DB management, AWS infrastructure, and generally running web apps at scale

 <hr>